Derived equivalences for chain complexes with support: The derived equivalences for quasi-projective schemes

 \section{The derived equivalences for quasi-projective schemes}

-Recall that $X$ is a quasi-projective scheme over a noetherian affine scheme and $\CA$ is a resolving subcategory of $Coh(X)$.
+In this section, $X$ is a quasi-projective scheme over a noetherian affine scheme and $\CA$ is a resolving subcategory of $Coh(X)$.
 For a closed subscheme $V \subseteq X$, the corresponding ideal sheaf is denoted by $\I_V$.
 Throughout, we fix an embedding of $X$ in a projective scheme $Y$.
 Set $\OX(n) \coloneqq \mathcal {O}_Y(n)|_{X}$.
 We say $\CA$ is closed under shifts, if for each $\mathcal F\in \CA$ and $n \in \Z$, $\mathcal F \otimes_{X} \OX(n) \in \CA$.
-The goal of this section is to show that there are Serre subcategories of $Coh(X)$ which satisfy the SR property with respect to some thick subcategory $\T$ and apply it to the derived equivalences discussed in the previous sections.
+Like the previous section, the main goal of this section is to show that the derived equivalences proved in Sections \ref{sec:derived-equivalence-for-abelian-category} and \ref{sec:resolving-der-eq} hold for certain Serre subcategories and thick subcategories of $Coh(X)$, by showing that they have the SR property.

 Similar to the \Cref{defn:equivalent-filtrations-ideals}, we can define equivalent filtrations of ideal sheaves on a scheme $X$. \begin{defn} Let $\{ \I_t \}_{t \in \N}$ and $\{ \mathcal{J}_t \}_{t \in \N}$ be filtrations of ideal sheaves of $X$.
 We say the filtrations $\{ \I_t \}_{t \in \N}$ and $\{ \mathcal{J}_t \}_{t \in \N}$ are \emph{equivalent} if for each $t \in \N$ there exists $s$ such that $\mathcal{J}_s \subseteq \I_t$ and for each $s \in \N$, there exists $t$ such that $\I_t \subseteq \mathcal{J}_s$. \end{defn} For a closed set $V$ of $X$, let $\I_1$ and $\I_2$ be ideal sheaves of $\O_X$ defining closed subscheme structures on $V$.
-Note that, for any affine open set $U$ of $X$, the radical ideals of $\I_1(U)$ and $\I_2(U)$ in $\O_X(U)$ are equal.
+Note that for any affine open set $U$ of $X$, the radical ideals of $\I_1(U)$ and $\I_2(U)$ in $\O_X(U)$ are equal.
 Hence for any $t \in \N$, there exists $s \in \N$ such that $\I_2^s \subseteq \I_1^t$.
 In other words, the decreasing filtration of ideal sheaves $\{\I_1^t\}_{t \in \N}$ and $\{\I_2^t\}_{t \in \N}$ are equivalent.